 many other reactions involving solid phases (Drever 1997, 136).

-nless all redox reactions are all in equilibrium with each other, platinum Eh electrodes cannot obtain a single and accurate Eh measurement for a water sample (Drever 1997, 135-136, 181-182).
+Unless all redox reactions are all in equilibrium with each other, platinum Eh electrodes cannot obtain a single and accurate Eh measurement for a water sample (Drever 1997, 135-136, 181-182).
 In natural samples, many of the competing redox reactions are hindered from attaining equilibrium by biological organisms and/or slow chemical reaction kinetics.
 As an example, the sluggishness of the iron redox reactions often explains why magnetite (Fe3O4) is found in oxidizing beach sands.
 According to thermodynamic calculations, magnetite should not be stable in the presence of air.
 At equilibrium, hematite (Fe2O3), goethite (FeOOH) or other Fe(III) compounds, and not magnetite, should be present in the beach sands.
 However, slow chemical kinetics result in the presence of metastable magnetite.

 Estimating Redox Conditions in the RGA at the PGDP

 Figure 4 shows a poor correlation between the log10 dissolved oxygen concentrations (micrograms per liter, μg/L) and Eh measurements with a platinum electrode (millivolts, mV) for the RGA samples, including samples from the lower, middle and upper RGA.
 The Pearson (r) correlation coefficient for the dissolved oxygen concentrations versus the Eh measurements is only 0.032 for 7,217 data points.
-As alternatives to platinum electrode measurements, redox conditions in may be estimated with dissolved oxygen measurements or comparisons between the concentrations of various paired dissolved redox species, such as Fe(II)/Fe(III), sulfide/sulfate, or nitrite/nitrate.
-Very few detectable measurements of sulfide, nitrite, and Fe(II) are available for the RGA .
+As alternatives to platinum electrode measurements, redox conditions in groundwater may be estimated with dissolved oxygen measurements or comparisons between the concentrations of various paired dissolved redox species, such as Fe(II)/Fe(III), sulfide/sulfate, or nitrite/nitrate.
+Very few detectable measurements of sulfide, nitrite, and Fe(II) are available for the RGA groundwater.
 A dissolved oxygen concentration of 1,000 μg/L may be used as a boundary between aerobic and anaerobic conditions (KRCEE 2011; Minnesota Degradation Guidelines 2006).
-As shown in Figure 4, the majority of dissolved oxygen measurements in the RGA are above 1,000 μg/L, which indicates that the are generally oxidizing.
+As shown in Figure 4, the majority of dissolved oxygen measurements in the RGA are above 1,000 μg/L, which indicates that the groundwater are generally oxidizing.
 Under oxidizing conditions, nitrite, Fe(II) and sulfide should be absent.